-The team at Gravity recently conducted a research study to explore how medium-sized logistics providers are dealing with the current transformative environment.
-What we uncovered were three ways of thinking that must be overcome to evolve with the changing logistics environment and come out more competitive in 2018.
+The team at Gravity Supply Chain Solutions conducted a research study to explore how medium-sized logistics providers are dealing with the current transformative environment.
+What we uncovered were three ways of thinking that must be overcome to evolve with the changing logistics environment and come out more competitive.

 1. “Our customers aren’t asking for visibility, so we don’t need to offer it.”